cqz7633/nanoMS/README.md

 | ENST00000477976.5 | 2766 |
 | ENST00000379370.7 | 6241 |

-*NOTE:* This file contains a header.
+*NOTE:* This file contains a header and is divided by tabs.

 Generate training data from cleaned event data using the `generate_m6a_train.py` script.